top of page

 These two works, Bandas, enjambres y devastación and Insectos y hecatombes (vol. I and II), are of considerable length, around 2,300 pages in total, and can be found in the first tab of this website, called Insecta.
 The numerous and precise bibliography on which it is based has a very diverse origin and has been translated by myself.
 The complete work is available in the form of articles and separated by chapters, as can be seen in the general index, so that the reader can easily find the specific subject of interest.
 Bands, swarms and devastation describes the most dangerous locust species and the most important historical plagues that man has suffered from the Neolithic period, just when they began, until 2005.
 Insectos y hecatombes is a natural history that deals with insects such as fleas, lice, mosquitoes, flies, bedbugs and also ticks, and the many different diseases they transmit: plague, epidemic typhus, yellow fever, malaria, filariasis, African trypanosomiasis, Chagas disease, etc. The whole subject has been treated from a medical, biological, entomological and, above all, historical point of view.

 In June 2018 appeared Historia de las moscas y de los mosquitos, published by Editorial Arpa, in fact a summary with extensions of the second volume of Insectos y hecatombes.
 In September 2019, Pasión por los insectos.
 Ilustradoras, Aventureras y Entomólogas, (Editorial Turner), a short history of entomology based on the exceptional work of fifty-one women who devoted themselves to the study of insects.
-In the Biographica tab, arranged alphabetically by author, these biographies are loaded and available for consultation.
+In the Biographica tab, arranged alphabetically by author, these biographies are loaded and available for consultation, and you will also find other biographies of various naturalists, scientists, geographers, historians or travellers who appear in my works and for whom I feel great admiration; without their contribution I would not have written anything.
 In the Media tab you will find links to articles and interviews that have been carried out on these works.

-In the third tab, Etiam Perire Ruinae, which means "even their ruins have disappeared" (Lucan.
+In another tab, Etiam Perire Ruinae, which means "even their ruins have disappeared" (Lucan.
 Pharsalia, IX, 969), you will find maps of the ancient world.
 This is an ambitious work begun in 2015.
 And one that I may never finish, as its scope will be considerable.
 The intention is to make a sort of tourist guide to the known world in the 2nd century AD, what a traveller of that time would find: seas, rivers, mountain ranges, ethnic groups, villages, cities or regions, in their Latinised name.

 The bibliography used is based on the writings of ancient geographers and historians, especially Ptolemy, Pliny, Strabo, and also many others who made minor contributions.
 Once the maps have been made, I will upload them to the web together with the "access" database that supports them (in Catalan language); there you will find all the compiled information that gives meaning to the map and which will help you to find the location of the place you are looking for.